celestiaorg/CIPs/cips/cip-4.md

 ## Security Considerations

 As discussed in Rationale, data availability sampling light nodes need to at least sample data within the Tendermint weak subjectivity period of 21 days in order to independently verify the data availability of the chain.
-30 days + 1 hour of seconds (2595600 seconds) exceeds this.
+30 days of seconds (2592000 seconds) exceeds this.

 ## Copyright